james-bowman/blog/content/post/semantic-analysis-of-webpages-with-machine-learning-in-go.md

 ## Go implement it (pun intended)

 I have developed implementations for the algorithms described in this article and published them on [Github][].
 The implementations are based on papers and tutorials in the public domain and the structure of the code takes some inspiration from Python's [scikit-learn](http://scikit-learn.org/stable/).
-Here is an example of how to use the library to output cosine similarities between the query and document corpus following term frequency vectorisation, tf-idf transformation and SVD factorisation.
+Here is an example of how to use the library to output cosine similarities between the example query and document corpus used in this blog post following term frequency vectorisation, tf-idf transformation and SVD factorisation.

 ``` go
 package main